arunasrivastava/arunasrivastava/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Delving into innovative technologies and crafting software solutions for global tech challenges.
-- 🥰 &nbsp; I enjoy exploring various sectors of AI and working with SOTA models and tools
+- 🥰 &nbsp; Passionate about delving into diverse AI domains and leveraging cutting-edge models and tools
 - 🎓 &nbsp; Studying Computer Science at the University of Washington.